andrealufino/Deviice/README.md

 ### Swift Package Manager

 To add Deviice to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/andrealufino/Deviice` for the URL.
-Check the use branch option and enter `main`.
+Check the use branch option and enter `master`.

 ## Author